hansel-3/COMP30830-Project-Group3/generative_ai/Hansel's_Generative_AI_Document.md

   console.log(data); // ✔ works
 }
 ```
 The chat explained that fetching is an asynchronous process in javascript.
-This means that the code continues to run even before data from the fetch call has fully arrived, which explained why the variable was still undefined even after I believed I had assigned it a value.
+This means that the code continues to run even before data from the fetch call has fully arrived, which explained why the variable was still undefined even after performing an assignment operation.
-async/await solves issues with asynchronous activity in javascript. async makes a function return a promise while await waits for a promise to resolve.
-In this way,the variable is only created after the await finishes and doesn't get used too early.
+`async/await` solves issues with asynchronous activity in javascript. `async` makes a function return a promise, while `await` waits for a promise to resolve.
+In this way, the variable is only created after the `await` finishes and doesn't get used too early.

 ## 3. InfoWindow Button Issue

- After creating the infoWindow popup I tested to ensure operation was as expected.
-After my first implementation of the code I noticed that the "more information" button never worked when first clicked but when subsequent infoWindow popups were opened the button worked normally.
-I was unsure of how this could happen.
-I inspected the console and it revealed that the button did not exist (Cannot set properties of null (setting 'onclick')) for the first infoWindow clicked but existed afterwards when more infoWindows were triggered.
+After creating the infoWindow popup it was tested to ensure operation was as expected.
+After the first implementation of the code it was found that the "more information" button never worked when first clicked but when subsequent infoWindow popups were opened the button worked normally.
+The console revealed that the button did not exist (Cannot set properties of null (setting 'onclick')) for the first infoWindow clicked but existed afterwards when more infoWindows were triggered.
 I consulted with ChatGPT.

  **Prompt:** I received "Cannot set properties of null (setting 'onclick')" for button within google infowindow pop up when I first open the popup but when I open subsequent popups the button exists and functionality is restored.
 How does this happen?
  **Response:**